JustinCBates/tui-engine/demos/README.md

 This will run the interactive main menu that lets you pick and run demos.

+Requirements and behaviour
+- The demos assume `prompt-toolkit` is installed in the environment.
+- The demos require a real TTY (Linux terminal).
+They will fail fast if a prompt-toolkit full-screen layout cannot be constructed.

 Convenience: you can also run the script directly from the `demos/` directory with `python ./main_menu.py`.
 The `main_menu.py` script contains a small helper that inserts the project root into `sys.path` so imports still work